-Because of the feasibility study, the need for an intensive, prevention and early-intervention program for First Responders whose lives have been impacted by the critical incidents as a part of their work experiences was (and is) conclusive.
-Our vision was to create a retreat that would provide an educational and healing experience to help current and retired First Responders recognize the signs and symptoms of work related stress, provide support, teach new skills, and help manage symptoms that may be interfering with their jobs and personal lives.
+The need for an intensive, prevention and early-intervention program for First Responders whose lives have been impacted by the critical incidents experienced as part of their work experiences was (and is) conclusive.
+The Public Safety Professionals Retreat vision is to create a retreat that provides an educational and healing experience to help current and retired First Responders recognize the signs and symptoms of work-related stress, provide support, teach new skills, and help manage symptoms that may be interfering with their jobs and personal lives.
 By addressing issues such as drug/alcohol use, isolating, sleep disturbances, and other stress-related symptoms when they initially manifest, interventions may prevent these symptoms from becoming unmanageable and life-threatening.

-The overriding mission of the Community Service Project was to enable First Responders to participate in this program and to significantly benefit from the experience by resuming the profession they love, restoring their personal relationships, and avoiding thoughts of suicide.
+The overriding mission of Public Safety Professionals Retreat is to enable First Responders to participate in the PSPR program and significantly benefit from the experience by resuming the profession they love, restoring their personal relationships, thriving in retirement, and avoiding thoughts of suicide.

 This website is not monitored.
 This material is provided for informational purposes only.
 The information contained here is in no way meant to diagnose, treat, cure, or prevent any condition, mental or physical, or take the place of qualified professional medical or psychiatric care.
 Please consult your doctor before beginning any new course of treatment, primary or complementary.
 Please use caution when using any new form of treatment.